Xtron135/PCB-Data-Matrix-Reader/README.md

 ## Reference

-Data Matrix Dataset is from Roboflow User, tryclofus.
-All credits for the dataset goes to him.\
+Data Matrix Dataset is originally from a Roboflow User, "tryclofus".
+All credits for the dataset goes to the dataset owner.\
 https://universe.roboflow.com/xtron135/dtmx-fcscu

 Raspberry Pi Camera commands documentation.\